-The balance held as unrestricted funds at 30 September was £387,000, of which £368,000 are regarded as free reserves, after allowing for funds tied up in tangible fixed assets.
+The balance held as unrestricted funds at 30 September was £387,000, of which £368,000 is regarded as free reserves, after allowing for funds tied up in tangible fixed assets.
 Actual 3 month cash payments totalled £247,000.
-The current level of reserves is therefore higher than is needed and this will be adjusted by reducing the amount released from the unapplied total return in 2017.
+The current level of reserves is therefore higher than is needed and this will be adjusted by reducing the amount released from the unapplied total return in 2021.

 The trustees consider the reserve requirements of the restricted CG Scholarships Fund separately.
 The income from the restricted CG Scholarships Fund is generated from the gift of expendable endowment.
 The trustees consider this fund to be primarily an investment fund held to generate income and aim to ensure the stability of the specific grant making programme funded by it.
-To ensure stability in the grant making programme a separate restricted reserve equivalent to 12 months expenditure is held.
-The funds retained at 30 September were £107,000 against an annual spend of £297,000.
-The trustees intend to maintain the planned level of grants made, including commitments, by spending a portion of the expendable endowment in 2017 if needed.
+To ensure stability in the grant making programme the trustees aim to maintain a separate restricted reserve equivalent to 12 months expenditure is held.
+The funds retained at 30 September were £55,000 against an annual spend of £297,000.
+These reserves are less than the intended levels; this fall in reserves is due to the reduced income but the continued commitment to spending.
+The trustees going forward intend to build back up the restricted reserves this may be done, by spending a portion of the expendable endowment in 2021 if needed or by reducing the amount of funding provided or grants awarded.